python/cpython/Doc/library/functions.rst

 ..
 XXX works for bytes too, but should it?
 .. function:: ord(c)

-   Given a string of length one, return an integer representing the Unicode code point of the character.
+   Given a string representing one Uncicode character, return an integer representing the Unicode code point of that character.
 For example, ``ord('a')`` returns the integer ``97`` and ``ord('\u2020')`` returns ``8224``.
 This is the inverse of :func:`chr`.

-   If the argument length is not one, a :exc:`TypeError` will be raised.
-(If Python was built with UCS2 Unicode, then the character's code point must be in the range [0..65535] inclusive; otherwise the string length is two!)
+   On wide Unicode builds, if the argument length is not one, a :exc:`TypeError` will be raised.
+On narrow Unicode builds, strings of length two are accepted when they form a UTF-16 surrogate pair.

 .. function:: pow(x, y[, z])